Park Ji-hoon

 Park Ji-hoon (Korean: 박지훈; born May 29, 1999) is a South Korean singer and actor.
 He was initially active as a child actor and advertisement model.
 Park rose to fame in early 2017 as the second-place winner of the second season of the reality competition series Produce 101.
-He is a former member of the show's resulting boy group Wanna One and is currently active as a solo artist and actor.
+He is a former member of the show's resulting boy group Wanna One and has since been active as a solo artist and an actor.